wesjrock/arraylist/README.md

 OVERVIEW
 --------------------------------------------------
 This is an implementation of an Arraylist data structure in C language for the [Data Structures and Algorithms ][ALG1] course.
-It was made at the Computer Science course from University of São Paulo (ICMC - USP).
+It was made at the Computer Science undergraduate program from University of São Paulo (ICMC - USP).

 HOW TO COMPILE
 --------------------------------------------------